-There is a maximum annual total investment limit of \$10,000 per participant which includes all classroom training, supportive services, and work-based learning.
+There is a program year maximum total investment limit of \$10,000 per participant which includes all classroom training, supportive services, and work-based learning.

-The limit may only be waived by the Executive Director and for very limited circumstances.
-These circumstances include special grants and priority populations, such as Justice Involved Individuals and individuals impacted by special events, such as a natural disaster or other extenuating circumstances.
+The limit may be waived by the Executive Director, or their designee, for extenuating circumstances and/or based on available annual budget.
+Extenuating circumstances include, but are not limited to special grants and priority populations, such as Justice Involved Individuals, historically marginalized populations, and individuals impacted by special events, such as a natural disaster or other extenuating circumstances.